mighty-gerbils/gerbil-poo/doc/triezip.md

 To merkleize a trie, the type parameter would be the type `Digest` as returned by the cryptographic hash function.
 And so on.

-Note that the relationship between `a` and the intended  `Trie` is not arbitrary For instance, when counting le can be used to compute *synthesized* attributes of the tree, i.e. information that propagates *up* from the leaf to the root (NB: the previous sentence involved contravariant metaphors for "up" vs "leaf and root").
+Note that the relationship between `a` and the intended `Trie` is not arbitrary.
+When counting the leaves in a Trie, or computing any [*synthesized* attributes](https://en.wikipedia.org/wiki/Attribute_grammar) of the tree, i.e. information that propagates *up* from the leaf to the root, you need a function of type `a <- Trie` to compute your information from the subtrie so far.
+(NB: note how the previous sentence involved two mutually contravariant metaphors for "up and down" vs "leaf and root".)
-To be able to navigate down (left and right) as well as up, `a` has to contain sufficient information for that effect, which usually requires `a` to include information about the full pre-analyzed trie.
+On the other hand, to be able to navigate down (left and right) as well as up, which is needed when computing any [*inherited* attributes](https://en.wikipedia.org/wiki/Attribute_grammar) of the tree, attribute of the tree, you need a function of type `Trie <- a` to reconstitute the subtrie from the information so far.
+And when computing both synthesized and inherited attributes at the same time, you essentially need `a` to be `Trie`, or isomorphic to `Trie`.

 If you are familiar with functional optics, parameterized Zippers are to unparameterized zippers what `s t a b` Van Laarhoven lenses are to simple `s a` lenses: